KumarjitDas/Dynamic-Memory-Library/README.md

 # Dynamic-Memory-Library

-A simple library for dynamic memory allocation and reallocation.
+A simple C library for dynamic memory allocation and reallocation.